adamsilver/fdpb/03-Book-A-Flight.md

 </div>
 ```

-#### Satisfying the remaining 3 rules

-The remaining 3 rules are as follows:

-- Be focusable with the keyboard.
-- Be operable with the keyboard.
-- Work with assistive devices.

-Each of these are achieved by combining semantic HTML and Javascript that manages various interactions.
+The remaining 3 rules can only be achieved by way of authoring the enhanced experienced and consider keyboard users and screen reader users.
+It's worth mentioned that we also care about those using mouse and touch.
+The reason for their exclusion in the punch list is because those interactions are very rarely forgotten about.

 The script (shown later) will replace the select box with a text box, menu button, menu and status box.
 As the user types it shows suggestions that the user can chose from.

 ![The enhanced experience](/etc/)